laliberte/cdb_query/docs/install.rst

    When registering, you will create a `password` and `username`.
 You will then receive an `openid`.

 2. You will receive an email that tells you to go to http://badc.nerc.ac.uk/mybadc.
 Follow this link.
 Login using your `username` and `password`.
+   Your `openid` will be listed here.

+3. Then go to https://esgf-data1.ceda.ac.uk/esg-orp/home.htm and login with your `openid` using your `password`.

-3. Then go to http://badc.nerc.ac.uk/view/badc.nerc.ac.uk__ATOM__DE_dcaa78b2-4008-11e0-88c9-00e081470265.
+4. Then go to http://badc.nerc.ac.uk/view/badc.nerc.ac.uk__ATOM__DE_dcaa78b2-4008-11e0-88c9-00e081470265.
 Read the `Applying for Access` section.
    Step 2 ensures that the first step in the `Applying for Access` has been accomplished.
 The second step is to follow the registration link
    (https://esgf-data1.ceda.ac.uk/esg-orp/registration-request.htm?resource=http%3A%2F%2Fesgf-data1.ceda.ac.uk%2Fthredds%2FfileServer%2Fesg_testroot%2Fregister%2Fcmip5_research.nc).
    Your browser will likely ask you to trust some certificates.
 CLICK `ALWAYS ALLOW` If you don't do this, it won't work.

-4. Register for `CMIP5 Research`.
+5. Register for `CMIP5 Research`.
 Do not download data.

-5. Copy and paste each of the following links (one after the other) into a browser.
+6. Copy and paste each of the following links (one after the other) into a browser.
 You will then be prompted to enter your `openid` followed by your `password`.
 You should then be asked to register for a user group.
 Most users will choose `CMIP5 Research`.
 Once, you've selected a user group, a file should start downloading.
 You can stop the transfer and repeat these steps for the next link::